 You can also be a DISCOVER EXCELLENCE workshop host!
 Benefits include:

 ...getting two attendees in the class for half price and valuable feedback from knowledgeable colleagues and Certified Facilitators on your lean implementation through the shop floor exercises completed during the workshops - all this in exchange for a training room, food for 2 days, and access to your people and processes.
 Check out the Host Site Checklist to see if your site meets the criteria for hosting and then call us at 617-287-7630 to learn more and schedule your workshop!

 Praise for the courses and GBMP team of Certified Shingo Institute Facilitators:

-“Pat and Bruce are so engaging because their personal passion for the subject matter is so present!”
+“Pat and Bruce are so engaging because their personal passion for the subject matter is so evident!”

 “Bruce and Pat were extremely knowledgable, candid and patient with the group.
-Loved learning from them!”
+I loved learning from them!”